viam-labs/ir-person-detector/README.md

 ## **Training:**
 Experimental outputs are saved in /multirun, organized according to date and time of the experiment.
 Config files in configs/optimization_results are saved from using Optuna hyperparameter tuning while training, and these tuned parameters can be used to override default settings for optimized train and val losses.
-The device is configurd to CUDA GPU in the setup config, but can be changed to CPU if GPU is not available.
+The device is configurd to CUDA GPU in the setup configs for both COCO and YOLO, but can be changed to CPU if GPU is not available.

 ### **To run the training pipeline on a COCO model:**